Media Relations

 Contact us to request media training before your interview or book a group session for your unit.

-The UBC Media Relations website offers online resources and advice on speaking with the media for faculty and staff.
+The UBC Media Relations website offers a number of online resources and advice on speaking with the media for UBC faculty and scholars.
 This site covers areas such as:

 The Office of Creative & Communications and UBC Media Relations are also available to help.